Human Cognition in Machines: A Unified Perspective of World Models: Conclusion

 \section{Conclusion}

-Our review of video World Models, embodied World Models, and newly named epistemic World Models, we identify trends in the literature for overcoming common problems with common solutions.
-We are the first to propose a taxonomy of recent World Models works rooted in cognitive architecture theory.
-Utilizing our taxonomy made clear a research gap that may not have arisen otherwise regarding the cognitive functions of motivation (especially intrinsic motivation), and meta-cognition.
-Additionally, our taxonomy inspires us to rethink agent frameworks for scientific discovery as Epistemic World Models with strong meta-cognitive capabilities that utilize a language-based Global Workspace-like interface for human-in-the-loop collaboration for scientific discovery.
+We identify in video, embodied, and newly named epistemic world model literature trends for overcoming common problems with common solutions.
+We are the first to propose a taxonomy of recent world models rooted in cognitive architecture theory.
+Our taxonomy reveals a research gap regarding the cognitive functions of motivation (especially intrinsic), and metacognition that may not have been identified otherwise.
+Additionally, our taxonomy inspires us to rethink agent frameworks for scientific discovery as epistemic world models with strong metacognitive capabilities from language-based Global Workspaces.
+Adding a human in the loop to promptable video, embodied and epistemic world models, for them to lend their own motivation and metacognitive ability, remains one of the clearest observances of human cognition in machines.

-Our Unified World Models holistically incorporate all of the component parts of cognition: memory, perception, language, reasoning, imagining, motivation, and meta-cognition.
-Our proposed framework may not exist as currently described, but none of our proposals need come at the cost of another.
-Unified World Models encourage researchers to 1) use multi-modal inputs, 2) encode robust representations of their world within latent models that enable hypothetical reasoning during training and inference, 3) include tokenized language as an input, intermediate reasoning space, or output to facilitate human-in-the-loop cooperation, 4) utilize sim-to-real training in domains with little accessible training data, 5) reason with domain-specific state-of-the-art architectures, 6) provide reward signals to World Models using state-based rewards that make salient robust measurements like active inference, and finally 7) utilize a global workspace with self-evaluation and human-in-the-loop collaboration.

-Our report provides researchers a vocabulary to debate the merits of equating machine and human cognition.
-Our review shows that to begin to fully equate machine and human cognition in function, let alone in any philosophical level, requires a World Model that holistically emulates all component parts of cognition, including the under-researched cognitive functions of motivation, and meta-cognition.
+In answer to what a \textit{human}-like world model would look like, we propose a unified world model framework that holistically incorporates all of the component parts of cognition: memory, perception, language, reasoning, imagining, motivation, and metacognition.
+This framework acts as a conceptual roadmap for researchers.
+Unified world models encourage researchers to 1) use multi-modal inputs, 2) encode multi-scalar spatio-temporal representations, 3) include tokenized language as an input, intermediate reasoning space, or output to enable human-in-the-loop cooperation, 4) utilize sim-to-real training when data is scarce and hypothetical reasoning at inference, 5) reason with domain-specific state-of-the-art architectures, 6) provide intrinsic reward signals to world models and lastly 7) utilize a global workspace enabling self-reflection, self-evaluation, and self-control.
+Our report provides researchers a vocabulary to debate the merits of equating human and machine cognition.
+Our review shows that to begin to fully equate machine and human cognition in function, let alone in any philosophical level, requires a world model that holistically emulates all component parts of cognition, including the under-researched cognitive functions of motivation, and metacognition.